 Attracting and retaining the right staff is key to delivering quality care.
 That’s why we are providing funding to enable adult social care workers to be paid the Scottish Living wage – benefitting up to 40,000 care workers.
 Over the next year this will be extended to sleepover hours.

-We will now go further and fully implement Frank’s Law, providing free personal care for those under 65 who are assessed as needing it.
+We will now go further and fully implement Frank’s Law, providing free personal care for those under 65 who are assessed as needing it, from April 2019.